steveneschrich/vibble/README.md

 Right now, the implementation is to drop all columns with NA's when extracting a tibble in `as_of()`.
 That means we can store the table with all possible columns (union of all time points) and just drop columns that aren't used at a specific time.

 We may move to a more sophisticated structure since it's possible you might store a column of NA's.
 But not yet.

+# TODO
+There remains things to do with the library.

+- The structure of the data has to remain the same for now.
+This will be easier managed via a mongo backend for now, since JSON will remove empty columns during serialization.
+Maybe we should just do that here (serialize to JSON then deserialize).
+- Acutally given the above, not clear how to solve this problem.
+As the number of columns will grow over time (assuming we just keep empty columns that have been removed), there is no obvious way to combine data from across different structures.
+I suppose it's still true that JSON will give you a superset of all possible columns.
+But you'd need to somehow deal with the similarities - maybe check for matches excluding some NA/s?
+- I have an edge case I don't remember when the number of removed rows is the same as the number of rows in the data, meaning all data is removed.
+This doesn't seem problematic, but I clearly thought so at one point.